versioneer-tech/provider-storage/docs/index.md

 # Provider Storage

 Welcome to the **Provider Storage** documentation.
-This Crossplane provider delivers a unified way to manage S3-compatible storage systems across different backends such as MinIO, AWS S3, OTC OBS, and Scaleway.
+This Crossplane provider delivers a unified way to manage S3-compatible storage systems across different backends such as MinIO, AWS S3, OTC OBS, and others.

 It provides a **Storage Composite Resource Definition (XRD)** and ready-to-use **Compositions** to provision and manage buckets, access policies, and cross-user sharing.